0ctacity/codebase-memory-mcp/README.md

 It retains only a JSON report on success; normal indexing and the default `.db`/sidecar authority are unchanged.

-The current flagged schema is CBM v6 on Zova format v8.
+The current flagged schema is CBM v7 on Zova format v9.
 It removes projection tables, duplicate workspace FTS/rowmaps, compatibility-vector tables, and the separate native norm table.
-Full publication uses one normalized model;
+Native topology edges carry compact CBM payloads, and fresh full publication uses Zova's prepared builder;
 `CBM_MODE_INCREMENTAL` computes and commits an atomic delta without clearing the workspace or rewriting unchanged rows.
 Migration from v5/v7 uses a verified temporary database and resumable atomic replacement.
 The flag remains